Birthdate

 London, ON

-Ideson’s journey into wheelchair sports began in 2007 when a helicopter he was piloting crashed in a field near Cambridge, Ont., leaving him with multiple fractures in his legs, pelvis, sternum, ribs, nose and neck, resulting in a spinal cord injury and quadriplegia.
+Ideson’s journey into wheelchair sports began in 2007 when a helicopter he was piloting crashed into a field near Cambridge, Ont., leaving him with multiple fractures in his legs, pelvis, sternum, ribs, nose and neck, resulting in a spinal cord injury and quadriplegia.

 As an able-bodied athlete, Ideson was involved with a variety of sports, but in his new life he began to miss the sense of community and belonging.
-He says he was inspired watching an interview with charismatic Olympic skeleton champion Jon Montgomery during the 2010 Olympic Games.
+He says he was inspired by watching an interview with charismatic Olympic skeleton champion Jon Montgomery during the 2010 Olympic Games.
 When Montgomery spoke of taking up a sport that he could excel at and represent Canada on the world stage, Ideson knew that he too needed to find his sport.

 A friend had been asking him to try wheelchair curling, and at first, he said no because he originally didn’t want to try any sport he had played prior to his injury, where he could compare his abilities.
 Luckily, he decided to give it a try.
-He remembers being concerned he would not have enough strength to propel the curling rock down the ice.
-Not only did he have enough strength, but he has been hooked ever since and is now one of the world’s best athletes in the sport.

 CAREER HIGHLIGHTS

-Gold medallist at 2014 Paralympic Winter Games and bronze medallist at 2018 Paralympic Winter Games… Competed at 2013, 2015, 2016, 2017, 2019, 2020, 2021 World Championships…
+At the Paralympic Winter Games he won gold in 2014 and bronze in 2018 and 2022… Competed at 2013, 2015, 2016, 2017, 2019, 2020, 2021, 2023 and 2024 World Championships… Competed at the 2025 mixed doubles world championships

 PERSONAL

-Ideson is married to Lara and they have two children… Ideson studied environmental science at the University of Western Ontario, where he met his wife Lara...
-Through wheelchair curling at a high level, he enjoys the opportunity to create new friendships with people he meets across the globe.
+Ideson is married to Lara and they have two children… Ideson studied environmental science at the University of Western Ontario, where he met his wife Lara…

 NOTABLE INTERNATIONAL RESULTS